rambotech/BOG.SwissArmyKnife/README.md

 The classes are:

+### Accordion / AccordionItem
+  Provides tracking of a number (ordinal) sequence by an in-progress list, from which items are retrieved and later marked as retry or complete.
+Includes time-out to reissue work after a period of time.
+Allows large sequences of numbers (even billions and higher) to be processed, with the accordion class providing the tracking.

 ### AssemblyInfo
   Provides the Binary file executing (in .NET core it's always the .DLL not the .EXE'), version and build date.